johann-solo/oliveandmango.github.io/_posts/blog/2017-10-06-apple-butter-baked-beans.md

 <br>
 <br>

-They are sweet, salty, rich in flavour, with a slight bit of heat.
+They are sweet, savoury, rich in flavour, with a slight bit of heat.
 A great recipe for baked beans.
 You will not regret making it!!
 That is a promise!
 <br>
 <br>
 ![Apple Butter Bourbon Baked Beans](/images/uploads/2017_10_06_apple_butter_baked_beans_6.jpg)